pratikshavanjare/Networking-1/journal/week6.md

 ## NTP Protocol
 NTP stands for Network Time Protocol.
 It is used for accurate time or make sure all computers and devices on a network have the same correct time.

+## NAT & PAT

+### What is NAT?
+NAT is stands for Network Address Tranlation, It translates IP Address from public IP to private IP or private IP to public IP. let's understand with example, Suppose we are working in a company and wants to access some data from server which is belongs to outside so the request will go in the form of data packets which has its own IP address, as company has its own router so here NAT comesit will change private IP to public IP and after getting information form server it will come again to router and will change public IP to private IP.

+And the purpose of NAT is to allows multiple devices on a private network to share single public IP address, it uses IPV4, provides security by hiding internal IP address.

+### Types of NAT
+There are 3 types of NAT suh as -
+1. Static NAT -
+2. Dynamic NAT -
+3. PAT(Port Address Translation) -